Starry Lee: Legislative Council career

 In 2012, she was appointed to the Executive Council by Chief Executive Leung Chun-ying.
 At the time, she was the only person to hold positions in three different levels of representative councils, the Executive, Legislative and District Councils.
-She served on the Executive Council until her resignation in March 2016, when she said she wanted to focus on her work on the Legislative Council and the party.
-Her position was taken by Ip Kwok-him, a veteran DAB legislator.
+She served on the Executive Council until her resignation in March 2016 to focus on her work on the Legislative Council and the party.
+Her position was taken by Ip Kwok-him, a long-time DAB legislator.